Only crazy people believe 2020 elections is credible – Blakk Rasta

 The party’s leader John Dramani Mahama said he and his party are upholding the country’s democratic principles and are ready to walk away only when there is an independent audit of the results declared by the electoral commission pointing to the fact that the NDC lost the election.

-Meanwhile, the Electoral Commission has dismissed claims of rigging the election and has encouraged the NDC to use all legal means available to it to seek for redress.
+Meanwhile, the Electoral Commission has dismissed claims of rigging the election and has encouraged the NDC to use all legal means available to it, to seek redress.

 Send your news stories to and features to .
 Chat with us via WhatsApp on +233 55 2699 625.